rijalBinHusen/portofolio-2/src/content/build-a-whole-application.md

     tags: [frontend, backend, full stack, application]
 ---

-Everyone has their own way when building an application from scratch, and sometimes we're not convenient with their way because each person has their own cozy method.
+Everyone has their own way when building an application from scratch, and sometimes we're not convenient with their way because each person has their own cozy method, so do I.

-So do I, this is what I did to get started building an application from scratch.
+In this post I would tell you what I did for building an application from scratch, for now example we would build a Todolist application.

-## Defining what application that we build
+## Defining what application we will build
-For now example we would build Todolist application, whose the purpose is follows :
+Whose the purpose is follows :
 - Users create todo records.
 - Users can mark the todo as finished or undo it as unfinished.
 - Users can delete todo records.